 The common dislikes of Winter Wonderland usually involve the number of people that visit.
 It can get VERY busy and expect tens of thousands of people to be there.
 Another dislike is the cost, you can easily spend a whole heap of pennies wandering around Hyde Park.

 Once here, you can try your hand at ice sculpting, see Peter Pan On Ice and chill out in the ice bar.
 Just remember to take a coat!

-Opening times for Winter Wonderland are the 22nd November 2018 until the 9th January 2019.
+Opening times for Winter Wonderland is usually around the 22nd until the 9th of January (Or thereabout).